Friendship paradox: Applications

 Friendship paradox based sampling (i.e., sampling random friends) has been theoretically and empirically shown to outperform classical uniform sampling for the purpose of estimating the power-law degree distributions of scale-free networks.
-This is because sampling the network uniformly will not collect enough samples from the characteristic heavy tail part of the power-law degree distribution to properly estimate it.
+The reason is that sampling the network uniformly will not collect enough samples from the characteristic heavy tail part of the power-law degree distribution to properly estimate it.
 However, sampling random friends incorporates more nodes from the tail of the degree distribution (i.e., more high degree nodes) into the sample.
 Hence, friendship paradox based sampling captures the characteristic heavy tail of a power-law degree distribution more accurately and reduces the bias and variance of the estimation.

 The "generalized friendship paradox" states that the friendship paradox applies to other characteristics as well.
 For example, one's co-authors are on average likely to be more prominent, with more publications, more citations and more collaborators, or one's followers on Twitter have more followers.
 The same effect has also been demonstrated for Subjective Well-Being by Bollen et al. (2017), who used a large-scale Twitter network and longitudinal data on subjective well-being for each individual in the network to demonstrate that both a Friendship and a "happiness" paradox can occur in online social networks.

+The friendship paradox has also been used as a means to identify structurally influential nodes within social networks, so as to magnify social contagion of diverse practices relevant to human welfare and public health.
+This has been shown to be possible in several large-scale randomized controlled field trials conducted by Christakis et al., with respect to the adoption of multivitamins or maternal and child health practices in Honduras, or of iron-fortified salt in India.
+This technique is valuable because, by exploiting the friendship paradox, one can identify such influential nodes without the expense and delay of actually mapping the whole network.